k-kinzal/dgeni-markdown-example/docs/ng/service/$q.md

 - `catch(errorCallback)` – shorthand for `promise.then(null, errorCallback)`

-- `finally(callback)` – allows you to observe either the fulfillment or rejection of a promise, but to do so without modifying the final value.
+- `finally(callback, notifyCallback)` – allows you to observe either the fulfillment or rejection of a promise, but to do so without modifying the final value.
 This is useful to release resources or do some clean-up that needs to be done whether the promise was rejected or resolved.
 See the [full specification](https://github.com/kriskowal/q/wiki/API-Reference#promisefinallycallback) for more information.

-  Because `finally` is a reserved word in JavaScript and reserved keywords are not supported as property names by ES3, you'll need to invoke the method like `promise['finally'](callback)` to make your code IE8 and Android 2.x compatible.

 # Chaining promises